GetAmbush/code-challenge/challenge3.md

 Feel free to take as much time as you want and send us the code when you feel conformable with it!

+## FAQ

+* Github has no API for making issues as favorites.
+How can I implement it?

+You are right.
+You are not supposed to use the API for favoriting an issue on Github.
+You are supposed to keep an in memory structure that may be destroyed when the application is closed.

 ## Resources:
 https://developer.github.com/v3/